eclipse-embed-cdt/web-jekyll/pages/plugins/prerequisites.md

 {% include tip.html content="Recent Eclipse packages are standalone and
-come bundled with the Java JRE; in this case is is no longer necessary to install a separate Java." %}
+come bundled with the Java JRE; in this case it is no longer necessary to install a separate Java." %}

 ### Other tools